 - Perform analysis in Map Viewer.

-Your portal's hosting server must use an ArcGIS Data Store relational data store to enable standard feature analysis functionality in your portal.
-To use GeoAnalytics Tools, configure the hosting server with a spatiotemporal big data store.
+Many standard feature analysis tools create hosted feature layers and, therefore, require an ArcGIS Data Store relational data store.
+To use GeoAnalytics Tools, configure the portal's hosting server with a spatiotemporal big data store.

 - Add files directly to Map Viewer.

-Your portal's hosting server must use an ArcGIS Data Store relational data store to allow portal members to add files to Map Viewer.
+Your portal must have a hosting server that uses an ArcGIS Data Store relational data store to allow portal members to add files to Map Viewer.